dericp/text-classification/README.md

 # text-classification

+Move the zipped training, validation, and test data into src/main/resources/validation/, src/main/resources/training/, and src/main/resources/test/.
+Place the src folder and the build.sbt into the same folder and run "sbt compile".

+Using SBT run, pass the proper arguments into the main method.

 In order to run our classifiers, run Main.scala with the following runtime arguments:

 The first argument corresponds to which algorithm to use for the classifier: